vickyxu2333/MCTS/README.md

 # MCTS
-Monte-Carlo Tree Search to solve dynamic pricing problem
+Using Monte-Carlo Tree Search to solve dynamic pricing problem